FreeCAD/FreeCAD-documentation/wiki/TechDraw_DraftView.md

 -   The Draft View also supports all Draft objects that are not Part-based, such as dimensions and texts
 -   Color, line width and line pattern can be specified in the properties.
 Line patterns can be fine-tuned by directly giving a [stroke-dasharray](https://www.w3.org/TR/SVG/painting.html#StrokeProperties) value, such as 3,5
 -   Projected faces are filled with the face color

+## Notes

+The DraftView is rendered within the [Draft Workbench](Draft_Workbench.md), therefore TechDraw has limited control over its appearance.
+You may need to make changes within Draft to get the representation you want.

 ## Properties